Distributions on unbounded moment spaces and random moment sequences: Weak convergence of random moments

 where $\vec{m}_k(\nu)$ denotes the vector of the first $k$ moments of the arcsine distribution and $A$ is a $k \times k$ lower triangular matrix with entries

+By part (b) of Theorem~\ref{allgthm1}, it is easy to see that the weak convergence in~(\ref{chakemsturesult}) holds for the more general densities $f_n$ on $\mathcal{M}_n([0,1])$.
+By the arguments in the proof of Theorem~\ref{allgthm1} it is also apparent that no condition on the density $f_n$ can be dropped, without adding more specific restrictions.
+In particular, we need $\tilde{f}_k$ to be independent of $n$, which implies the product structure of $f_n$.
+In this sense, the densities as in (\ref{defallg}) constitute the largest class of densities on the moment space such that the convergence (\ref{chakemsturesult}) holds.

-By part $(b)$ of Theorem \ref{allgthm1}, it is easy to see that the weak convergence in \eqref{chakemsturesult} holds for the more general densities $f_n$ on $\mathcal{M}_n([0,1])$.
-We conclude this paper with a discussion of corresponding results for distributions on the non compact moment spaces $\mathcal{M}_n([0,\infty) )$ and $\mathcal{M}_n(\er)$.
-In this case the analogs of the arcsine distribution in this context are the Marchenko-Pastur distribution defined by \bea d\eta(x) = \frac{\sqrt{x(4-x)}}{2\pi x} \mathbbm{1}_{ \{ 0 <x<4 \} } dx \eea and Wigners semicircle distribution on the interval $[-2,2]$, that is
+We conclude this paper with a discussion of corresponding results for distributions on the noncompact moment spaces $\mathcal{M}_n([0,\infty) )$ and $\mathcal{M}_n(\er)$.
+In this case the analogs of the arcsine distribution in this context are the Marchenko--Pastur and Wigner's semicircle distribution defined by